-The unique perspective I bring to your business is based on the lens through which I see the world: because I'm a mix of very disparate cultures, I have a natural ability to connect subjects that other designers aren't able to connect as easily.
+The unique perspective I bring to your business is based on my unique background: because I’m a mix of very disparate cultures, I connect subjects that other designers aren’t able to connect as easily.
 This leads to seeing opportunities that would stay undiscovered if you worked with someone who does not have this perspective.

-I graduated with a Master's Degree in Human Computer Interaction.
-Over the last decade, I've been applying human centered design principles to ever larger projects.
-I've worked in all aspects of the design process at some point.
+I graduated with a Master’s Degree in Media System Design.
+Over the last decade, I’ve been applying human-centered design principles to ever larger projects.
+I’ve worked in all aspects of the design process at some point.
 I was a programmer for a while, so I understand and can communicate with your engineers as well.

 Start with the people first

 The first thing I do on any project is get a clear idea of the people we’re serving.
 There are many tactics for this, but what it boils down to is to either ask them, or watch them.